 - How long the celebrant/priest give for their personal speech (homily).
 This can range from 5 – 25 minutes.

-- How long the celebrant/priest take with the signing.
+- How long the celebrant/priest take for the signing.
 Often we perform 2 songs during this time, so approx. 6 – 8 minutes for this section.

 - Other general movement and speaking during the ceremony can range from 5 – 20 minutes.
-Usually dependent on your celebrant/priest.
+This is usually dependent on your celebrant/priest.

 - If you include any extra readings, candle lighting ceremonies, music or cultural rituals in your ceremony.

 - Full Catholic ceremonies (that include Offertory & Communion) should always be a minimum of 1.5 hours.

 - The recessional is usually approx. 2 – 5 minutes.

 Will the songs be longer than the samples on the LOOK & LISTEN page?

 Yes.
 Many of the audio clips on the LOOK & LISTEN page are only short samples.
 The pieces we play on the day are the full songs.

 Can I meet you in person to discuss my booking?